ACC 100 (5)

 Internal Revenue Service Code and Regulations as they pertain to the individual.
 Tax principles are applied to problems and the preparation of the individual income tax return.
 Three lecture.

 ACC 110 (3)

 A course that provides comprehensive and practical instruction in manual and computerized preparation and calculation of a business’s payroll records and tax returns.
-Prerequisite: ACC 100, *ACC 255 or instructor’s consent.
+Prerequisite: ACC 100 or *ACC 255 or Consent of Instructor.
 Three lecture.